zachgardner/churn-detection/README.md

 * **model.pkl**: The file holding a persistent object of the predictive model used for training.
 Obtained using pickle library.
 * **columns.pkl**: The file holding a persistent object of the data frame columns used for training.
 Obtained using pickle library.
 * **flask-api.py**: Standalone python script used to host, and deploy model of real-time web service.
-* **zappa-settings.json**: Zappa deployment properties for sending the code to AWS Lambda
+* **zappa-settings.json**: Zappa deployment properties for sending the code to AWS Lambda # churn-detection